Troubleshooting

 What you seeThe machine code shows “Unavailable”.

-What to do nextContact support — the machine isn’t exposing enough signals to bind a license.
+What to do nextContact support - the machine is not exposing enough signals to bind a license.

 What you see“System clock appears to have been set backwards.”

-What it meansThe clock is earlier than the add-in’s last-seen watermark (beyond a 60-second slack).
+What it meansThe clock is earlier than the add-in last-seen watermark.

 What to do nextCorrect the system clock, then reopen Excel.